Sallar-Labs/Sallar/README.md

 - Use Solana airdrop to generate some Solana tokens on the test validator: `solana airdrop 10000000000 --keypair ~/.config/solana/id.json --url http://localhost:8899` (generates 100 tokens)
 - Deploy Sallar (it's deployed to test Solana validator by default): `anchor deploy`
 - Run tests in Rust for Sallar: `cargo-test-sbf --features bpf-tests --arch bpf`
-- Run tests in TypeScript for Sallar: `anchor test`
+- Run tests in TypeScript for Sallar: `anchor run allTests`

 # Project Structure
 The project structure is based on the standard Anchor's template which is composed of contracts, tests, and deploy instructions.
 The template provides a great starting point for developers to quickly get up and running and deploying smart contracts on the Solana blockchain.